osfairye/osfairye.github.io/bookhoard.markdown

 ---
 layout: page
-title: Polytheist Blogs
+title: Book Hoard
 permalink: /bookhoard/
 ---

-Here are some of the texts that have informed my thinking and my practice.
-Note that does not mean every book, article, or bit of writing on this list is wholeheartedly endorsed; there are a few of these which I've kept here because they contain jumping off points that I'm interested in, and there may not be a ton of existing literature covering the topic in question.
+Here are some of the texts that have informed my thinking and my practice. **Note that does not mean everything on this list is wholeheartedly endorsed;** there are a few things which I've kept because they cover topics that I'm interested in, and there just is not a ton of existing literature on the topic in question.

-I will add to this list bit by bit as my reading continues, feel free to bookmark this page and return.
+I will add to this list bit by bit as my reading continues.
+Feel free to bookmark this page, and return periodically.

 ---